gvwilson/sensibleadventures/wrestler/wrestler.md

 ---

-The mountains were no older than the rest of the world, but they seemed stooped beneath ice and snow.
-The sun was a dull glow sternward when Walker told the others that it was time to leave the sled.
+The mountains are no older than the rest of the world, but seem to stoop beneath ice and snow.
+The sun is a dull glow sternward when Walker tells the others it is time to leave the sled.

-"Today, walking, will bring us to your place," the Nukilik said as Luft and Argasdottir sorted through their gear.
-"Do not leave food for the dogs.
+"Today, walking, will bring us to your place," the Nukilik says as Luft and Torvane sort through their gear.
-They would fight for it."

-Luft said something under his breath, then straightened and shouldered his own small pack.
-"I'm ready when you are, Vald.
+Luft says something under his breath, then straightens and shoulders his pack.
+"I'm ready when you are, Vane.
 Let's get up there."

-Argasdottir stuffed some more vials and pouches into his parka, then tied the bindings.
-"I hope that will do.
+Torvane stuffs some more vials and pouches into her parka, then laces the pockets closed.
+"That ought to do it.
 Ready, Walker?
 Right, then, and off."
-With Walker leading, Luft behind him, the three began walking.
-I waited until the men were a hand of hundreds of paces gone, then cut the dogs's tethers.
-They yelped or snarled, according to temperament, then fled bristly-tailed.
+With Walker leading and Luft in the rear the three began walking.

+I wait until they are a hand of hundreds of paces gone, then cut the camels' tethers.
-There was no path as such, but a narrow ledge wound up the mountain, in places wide enough for a camp, in places vanishing completely, so that the men had to inch sideways along the rock, hands and feet in the snow.
-On either side of them grey stone rose or fell steeply.
+They flee,
+bleating to each other.

+There is no path as such,
+but a narrow ledge winds up the mountain.
+In some places it is wide enough for a camp.
+In others it vanishes completely so that the trio have to inch sideways along the rock face.
+The stone is slippery under foot, and the wind is biting.

+Walker pauses occasionally to let the others catch up.
+Torvane struggles behind him breathing great irregular clouds of steam.
+Luft curses steadily under his breath at the mountain and the ice, at his sword for the way it bumps against his leg, and most of all at fate and fortune for bring him here.
-Walker climbed steadily, pausing occasionally to let the others catch up.
-Luft moved with dogged determination, never looking directly at the Nukilik.
-Behind them Argasdottir struggled, breathing great irregular clouds of steam.
-Neither Garheimmen noticed the darkening sky until the first flakes of snow began to fall.
+Neither en-Ruuda notices the darkening sky until the first flakes of snow began to fall.

+"Bloody fucking hell,"
-"Bloody frozen hell," Luft cursed at one spot when Argasdottir dropped his weight onto a convenient bulge of the mountain and gulped air.
-"Would have been better if I'd stayed in Karlslod Castle waiting trial, maybe, instead of following you and that damned old map of yours."
+Luft curses when Torvane drops her weight onto a convenient bulge of the mountain and gulps air.
+"Would have been better if I'd stayed in Jalkelainin waiting trial, maybe, instead of following you and that damned old map of yours."

+The magician shakes her head.
-The wizard shook his head.
-"Better cold, than dead," he heaved.
+"Better cold, than dead," she pants.
 "Almost there.
-Come on, Luftie, the cave should be, just a little further on, give us a place to rest."
-He struggled to his feet.
-Almost pleading, he added, "Just a few more hours."
+Come on,
+Luftie,
+the cave should be,
+just a little further on.
+We can rest there," she adds,
+almost like a prayer,
+as she struggles to her feet.

-By afternoon later the storm had become so thick that they could see only arm's-lengths in any direction.
-Walker was a dozen steps ahead of the others, testing the snow with the butt of his spear.
-Luft was reaching back to help the wizard up a steep section of the path when war cries split the air.
+By afternoon the storm has become so thick that they can only see an arm's length in any direction.
+Walker is a dozen steps ahead of the others, testing the snow with the butt of his spear.
+Luft wis steadying the magician on a steep section of the path when war cries split the air.

-"Ware yourself, Vald!"
-Luft shouted, spinning and pulling his sword free as a parka-clad man dropped to the path ahead of him.
-The Garheimmen fell to one knee under a spear thrust.
-As his attacker pulled it back for another try Luft cut viciously at the haft, rising and chopping at the hands holding it.
-Another man dropped to the path behind the first.
+"'Ware yourself!"
+Luft shouts, spinning and pulling his sword free as a parka-clad figure drops to the path behind him.
+The en-Ruuda goes to one knee under a spear thrust.
+As his attacker pulls it back for another try Luft cuts viciously at the haft, rising and chopping at the hands holding it.

+Another man drops to the path behind the first.
 "Yeaaaaaaah!"
-Luft knocked aside his opponent's spear and slammed into him, pushing him back into the second man.
-All three went down in a heap.
-Luft rolled to the side, almost sliding off the path, and cut backhand.
-He felt his sword hit flesh, and pulled it free as he scrambled back to his feet.
-A single body lay on the pathway, bleeding from a deep gouge in its face, quickly dying.
-Scuffed snow showed where the second man had slid down the mountainside into the storm.
+Luft knocks his opponent's spear aside and slams into him, pushing him back into the second man.
+All three go down in a heap.
+Luft rolls to the side,
+almost sliding off the path,
+and cuts backhand.
+His sword hits flesh.

+He pulls it free as he scrambles back to his feet.
+One man lies on the path,
+bleeding from the neck,
+dying.
+Scuffed snow shows where the second man has slid down the mountain into the storm.

 "Luft!
-It's me, Luftie, it's me."
-The wizard had his gloves off and was anxiously scanning the mountain slope beside them.
-"They must've climbed up to that ledge, there, and been waiting for us."
+It's me, Luft, it's me."
+The magician has her gloves off and is anxiously scanning the mountain slope.
+"They must've climbed up to that ledge there and been waiting for us."

+The berserker rage is ebbing out of the smaller man.
+Redfaced, he shouts,
+"Yeah, well where's your almighty fucking guide now, eh?"
-The berserker rage was ebbing out of the smaller man.
-Redfaced, he shouted, "Where's your bleeding almighty favourite raping Tir-damned traitor guide, I want to know!"
-Droplets of blood scribed a delicate arc in the snow as he waved his sword.
-"They were waiting for us, well, were they now?
-One guess who let them know we were coming!"
-He spat and kicked the corpse.
+Droplets of blood scribe a delicate arc in the snow as he waves his sword.
+"They were waiting for us, were they?
+One fucking guess who fucking let them know we were fucking coming!"
+He spits and kicks the corpse.
+"Fucking sealfuckers!"

 "Walker!"
-Argasdottir shouted, then waited.
+Torvane shouts.
 "Walker, are you there?"

-Silence.

-Luft laughed hysterically.
-"Did I tell you!
-Led us right into a trap, your bloody little flat-faced friend.
-Tir's plums, shut up, Vald!" the small man shouted as Argasdottir filled his lungs to call again.
+Luft laughs angrily.
+"Led us right to them, your fucking flat-faced sealfucking friend.
+Oh for fuck's sake, Vane, shut up!" he shouts as Torvane fills her lungs to call again.
 "He's gone, isn't he?
 And good riddance, I say."

-Argasdottir slumped a little and sighed, staring at the dead man as the falling snow made a shroud.
-"We need Walker, Luftie."
-His voice was almost pleading.
+Torvane slumps a little and sighs, staring at the dead man as the falling snow made him a shroud.
+"We need him, Luftie."
+Her voice is almost pleading.

-"Why?"
-Berendsson demanded.
+"Why?" he demands.
 "What in hell can he do that I can't?"

+Torvane sigh.
-Argasdottir looked up.
-"Nothing," he finally said.
+"Nothing," she finally says.
 "Come on, we're almost there."
-The younger man wiped his blade on the corpse, but did not sheath it.
-The two men started walking.
-Around them my storm thickened.
+Luft wipes his blade on the corpse's parka but does not sheathe it.
+The two en-Ruuda start trudging up the mountain again.
+Around them the storm thickens.

 ---

-Walker had worried when the snow started to fall; there had been no sign that morning of bad weather approaching.
-He was almost relieved when he heard war-cries behind and in front of him.
-A bandit dropped to the path in front of him and feinted a high lunge.
-As Walker parried a second body landed on his back, carrying him off the path.
+Walker is almost relieved when he hears the war cries.
+A bandit drops to the path in front of him and feints a high lunge.
+As Walker parries it a second bandit lands on his back, carrying him off the path.

+He fights like a lynx as they slid down the mountain, ignoring the rocks that slam into him.
+The bandit punches his ribs.
-He fought like a lynx as they slid, ignoring the rocks that slammed into him.
-The Foxtail punched at him.
-Walker snarled and pulled for the knife at his belt, his spear lost somewhere in the snow.
-The bandit clutched Walker's arm with one hand and tried to punch him again with the other.
+Walker snarls and pulls the knife from his belt, his spear lost somewhere above in the snow.
+The bandit clutches Walker's arm with one hand and tries to punch him again with the other.

-The pair slid over an edge and dropped into a drift of snow.
-Walker rolled to his feet like a wolf and drew his knife.
+The pair tumble into a drift of snow.
+Walker rolls to his feet,
+his knife in his hand.
 "Stop, my brother!"
+I whisper.

-I whispered.
-He froze with his knife poised to strike.
-What-Colour-Wind slid to a stop on the slope above the small cleft in which we were hidden, then jumped down beside me.
+What-Colour-Wind slides to a stop on the lip of the small cleft in which we are hidden, then jumps down beside us.
-"Where-Goes-Crow is dead," he said.
-"The little one killed him."
+"Where-Goes-Crow is dead," he says.
+"The big-noses killed him."

-Walker's face was rigid with rage.
-"You have betrayed me," he said tightly.
+Walker is rigid with rage.
+"You have betrayed me," he says tightly.
 "I unsay my oath.
 You are no more my brother."

+I would sigh if I could.
-I would have sighed.
-Behind me stood a half-dozen Foxtails, all but one with a spear or bow aimed at my great-grandnephew.
-"You are with friends, my brother," I told him.
+Behind me are half a dozen bandits, all but one aiming a spear or bow at my great-grandnephew.
+"You are with friends, my brother," I tell him.

+"Liar!" he spits.
+He leaps at me.
-"Liar!" he spat, and leapt at me.
-To the others, it would have been lightning-quick.
-I had time to decide once again not to kill him, catch his arm, and throw him to the ground.
+To the others it would have seem lightning-quick.
+I have time to decide once again not to kill him, catch his arm, and throw him to the ground.

-I said despairingly as he glared at me, "And I swore I would make you a great chief.
-How-Far-Thrown!
+"And I swore I would make you a great chief,"
+I whisper in mock despair as he glares up at me.
+"How-Far-Thrown!
 Are they there yet?"

-The shaman (weak, but so were they all now, with so few spirits to call) closed his eyes and fondled his mother's thigh gingerly.
-"Someone says no," he said, careful not to name her as they wrestled.
+The shaman (weak, but so are they all now, with so few spirits to call) closes his eyes and fondles his mother's thighbone.
+"Someone says no," he says,
+careful not to name her as they wrestle.
 "They are still climbing.
 The angry one hopes to fight.
 The wrestler---"

-"He is not a wrestler," I interrupted.
-"What he does is different, and better.
+"She is not a wrestler," I interrupt.
+"What she does is different, and better.
 Rest."
-The old man relaxed, sweat-steam smoking off his face.
+The old man relaxes,
+sweat-steam smoking off his face.

+Things have become complicated.
-Things were going to be complicated.
-I had wanted the wizard to reach the cave alone; I had not thought the little one good enough to kill one of my bandit gaurds.
+I wanted the magician to reach the cave alone.
+Time to change plans.

 "What-Colour-Wind!
 Give me your parka."
+The bandit disrobes, shivering.
-Silently the Foxtail hunter disrobed, shivering.
-Even for us, it was a cold day.
-I reversed the parka so that the inner white fur made me almost invisible in the snow and put the disguise on clumsily, unused to its constriction after so long.
-"I will go now," I announced.
+I reverse the parka so that the inner white fur makes me almost invisible in the snow, unused to the constriction of clothing after so long.
 "Walks-With-The-Dead, you will stay here."

-"I hate you," he said, and meant it.
-"My great-grandfather should have killed you."
+"I hate you," Walker says, and means it.
+"I wish my great-grandfather had killed you."

+"I wish he had too."
-I would have laughed.
-I stuffed the mittens into the tops of the boots and started to claw my way up the snow-covered rock.
+I stuff the mittens into the tops of the boots and start to claw my way up the snow-covered rock.

 ---

 *I awoke lying on cold stone,
 bound hand and foot.
-Above me the cave roof was a perfect dome.
-Beneath me the floor was as smooth as polished ice.
+Above me the cave roof was a half-dome as smooth as the sky.
-Light from a glowing ball suspended mid-air showed Heraldsson on his knees, carefully painting the floor.*
+Light from a glowing ball suspended mid-air showed Saknus on his knees, carefully painting the polished floor.*

 *"Three thousand years, chancellor!" he muttered to himself.